danramteke/qmk_firmware/keyboards/crkbd/keymaps/danramteke/README.md

 ## Volume

-The "touch bar" on MacBook Pros taught me that I vales quick volume access.
+The "touch bar" on MacBook Pros taught me that I value quick volume access.
 Therefore, the far-right column on each layer is for volume control.
 To easily quiet loud noises, mute is on the top row and volume-down is on the bottom row.
 Volume-up usually isn't an emergency button compared to the other two, and is